skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Lord himself honor such etiquette.
 I will not move against him myself.
 However, you can.
 You do not serve me and are not under my rule."

 She pauses.
-Eomer and Thu'fir are both confused by this, but do not reply.
+Eomier and Thu'fir are both confused by this, but do not reply.

 She continues, "I suggest that you ride north at once and slay him